Finiteness of 3D higher spin gravity Landscape: Extended asymptotic dynamics of AdS gravity

 A preliminary inspection of the GR boundary conditions, particularly the variation of the boundary gauge field components (\ref{IBD}), makes one wonder why only $\mathfrak{A}_{-}$ components are allowed to vary.
-Well, this is due to requiring a good variational principle.
-In fact, starting from
+Well, this is due to the requirement of a good variational principle.
+In fact, starting from:

-and performing an infinitesimal gauge change $A\rightarrow A+\delta A$, we find
+and performing an infinitesimal gauge change $A\rightarrow A+\delta A$, we find: